Maximum duration: Five years

 Who can apply for career development fellowships?

-Career development fellowships are open to postdoctoral basic scientists and allied health professionals normally with at least 3 years’ postdoctoral research experience.
+Applicants should normally have at least 3 years’ postdoctoral research experience.
 Applicants should be associated with an established sponsor, within a multidisciplinary research group in a UK university department, hospital or research institute.
 Please note, medically or surgically qualified individuals aren't eligible to apply for this scheme.

 Fellowships are normally awarded for five years and aren't renewable.

 There's no formal limit on costs that can be applied for; however, detailed justification of costs requested should be provided in the fellowship application.
 Click here for further information on eligible and ineligible costs.

 Salaries should be requested according to experience on the appropriate scientific salary scale, including London weighting if relevant.

 Salaries of support staff, such as technicians and research assistants, will not be funded on career development fellowships.